ThomasPiergiovanni/oc_p8/README.md

 ## 1. Introduction.

 This program is named "pur beurre".
-It's a web program that allow user to search for healthier or equaly ealthier food product that than the one he.she usually consume.
+It's a web app that allow user to search for healthier or equaly ealthier food product that than the one he.she usually consumes.

 The web app offers ' different use case to the user:

 1. Create an account
 2. Log in
 3. Search for healthier product than a selected one.
-4. Check that product and its potential substitutes bunutritionnal infos.
+4. Check products nutritionnal infos.
-5. For loged in users, save their favorites substitutes.
+5. For loged in users, save their favorites substitutes products.
 6. Logout.

 The programm is built on Django framework.
 Data used to provide the service are comming from th Open Food Facts API.
 The programm is hosted by Heroku cloud plateform.

 You can check the app on  : https://thpi-purbeurreapp.herokuapp.com

+The here below installation steps describes how to make the install on a dev and local environnment.

 ## 2. Prerequisite.